-Festivals are amazing.
-They are a sublime experience for the visitors and often quite a pain in the neck for those doing the organizing.
+Festivals are a sublime experience for the visitors and often quite a pain in the neck for those doing the organizing.
 Music festivals are one thing, as there you have to take care of only the music as part of your program.
 But, what about cultural festivals?
 They often include much more than just music, if they include music at all.
 The world is filled with culture, just look at your own town, let alone country, and you will notice different cultures.

 Here are the world’s most famous and interesting cultural festivals, in no particular order.